From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

 No time dependence of c is indicated, because in the present model there is none - at least if one uses the so-called cosmic coordinates t and r appearing in the line element (\ref{tmas33b}).
+Furthermore, any dispersion in a discrete system with spacings $L$ is of the form

+and is completely negligible, except for wavelengths as small as the Planck length $L$, where the discreteness of the system becomes apparent.

 Coming to the details of the spring model, it is assumed that at each point of the elastic universe each direction can be approximated as a serial connection of N harmonic springs which connect N+1 constituents (= internal tetrahedrons).
 These can be thought to lie approximately on a straight line running from one end of the universe to the other.
 The spatial extension of the universe is then given by